proak-us/acs-copyright/README.md

 The `ticketSize` influences the total area available for us to insert our assets so that all the content is inside the presentation area and the container

 This project contains some basic controls for moving, zooming and rotating and to use each one respectively:
-- Movement: Left mouse button clicking on the NFT and moving in any direction;
+- Movement: Left mouse button clicking on the NFT and drag along in any direction;
 - Zoom: Middle mouse button, turning up will zoom out and down will zoom in;
 - Rotation: With the middle mouse button and holding shift button, up will rotate clockwise and down will rotate counterclockwise.